-When assessing the validity of testing frameworks, software development teams and hiring managers may wonder how common or relevant a particular framework has become across the industry.
-Using LinkUp's historical job listing data, collected directly from company websites since 2007 and filtered by relevant occupational (O*NET) codes, researchers from the University of Genova, Italy looked at how often testing frameworks AssertJ and Hamcrest were mentioned within job listings across a three-year period.
+Testing: When assessing the validity of testing frameworks, software development teams and hiring managers may wonder how common or relevant a particular framework has become across the industry.
+Researchers from the University of Genova, Italy used LinkUp's historical job listing data, collected directly from company websites since 2007 and filtered by relevant occupational (O*NET) codes, to examine the frequency of mentions of testing frameworks AssertJ and Hamcrest within job listings over a three-year period.

 They found that both frameworks shared nearly the same popularity, aiding in their research surrounding how those frameworks perform across various sample groups.

 Along with other identifiers such as geographic location and company, LinkUp stores the text descriptions of every job listing collected, containing insight into desired occupational tool proficiencies for particular industries or occupations.